by Scott Mehl © Unofficial Royalty 2016

 They settled in Switzerland, where they found themselves in poor financial circumstances.
 They had most of their assets and properties seized by the Romanian government and had been stripped of their citizenship.
 Helen’s biggest concern was the upcoming marriage of her son to Princess Anne of Bourbon-Parma.
 Due to Anne’s Catholicism, most of her family refused to attend as the Pope would not sanction the marriage.
 Instead, Helen’s brother, King George II of the Hellenes, arranged for the couple to marry in Athens in June 1948.

 Helen then returned to Villa Sparta in Italy, often hosting her son and his growing family, as well as her sister Irene and her son.
-She also traveled often to England and Greece to visit family, and participated in the Cruise of the Kings in 1954, hosted by her brother, King Paul of the Hellenes, and sister-in-law, Princess Frederica of Hanover.
-She also indulged her love of Renaissance painting and architecture, spending much of her time visiting museums and exhibits.
+She often traveled to England and Greece to visit family and participated in the Cruise of the Kings in 1954, hosted by her brother, King Paul of the Hellenes, and sister-in-law, Princess Frederica of Hanover.
+Helen also indulged her love of Renaissance painting and architecture, spending much time visiting museums and exhibits.
 Her love of gardening also led to a romance with the twice-widowed King Gustaf VI Adolf of Sweden, who reportedly proposed marriage but Helen declined.
 Always struggling financially, Helen was forced to sell off many of her remaining assets and eventually had to give up Villa Sparta.

-In 1979, now facing the effects of age as well as finances, Helen left Italy and settled in a small apartment in Lausanne, Switzerland.
+In 1979, now facing the effects of age and financial difficulties, Helen left Italy and settled in a small apartment in Lausanne, Switzerland.
 She later moved in with her son and his family.
 On November 28, 1982, Princess Helen of Greece, Queen Mother of Romania, died in Lausanne.
 She was initially buried at the Bois-de-Vaux Cemetery in Lausanne.
 Helen was reburied at the new Archdiocesan and Royal Cathedral at Curtea de Argeș on October 19, 2019.

 This article is the intellectual property of Unofficial Royalty and is NOT TO BE COPIED, EDITED, OR POSTED IN ANY FORM ON ANOTHER WEBSITE under any circumstances.
 It is permissible to use a link that directs to Unofficial Royalty.